mile95/old-blog/_posts/2022-08-10-team-essentials.md

 ---
-title: "Essentials for teams to perform well"
+title: "Essentials for Teams To Perform Well"
 date: 2022-08-10T10:48:19+02:00
 tags: [mindset]
 description: "Essentials for teams to perform well"